Taipei Travel Guide

 Why visit Taipei

-Although you won’t be the only foreigner wandering about, you’ll be seriously outnumbered by locals at these smashingly cool hotspots.
+Although you won’t be the only foreigner wandering about, you’ll be outnumbered by locals at these smashingly cool hotspots.
 In them, you’ll find more delicious Taiwanese food than you can shake a squid-stick at.
 All at prices that can make your local McDonald’s menu look like the Ritz.

 Yep, Taipei isn’t so bad.

-When to visit Taipei?
+When to visit Taipei

-Although you can (for the most part) get away with travelling to Taiwan anytime of the year, the best time to visit Taipei is November.
-After a hot, humid & wet summer, the weather of November is a welcome change in Taiwan.
-It’s one of the driest months of the year and bears witness to some of the finest scenery as the leaves begin taking on their fall hues.
+After a hot, humid, and wet summer, the weather in November is a welcome change in Taiwan.
+It’s one of the driest months of the year, and it bears witness to some of the finest scenery as the leaves begin to take on their fall hues.

 Taipei Skyline from Xiangshan

-Taipei Districts
+Districts

 Zhongzheng District